Abdo-Baheeg/exo-ml/README.md

 # 🌌 Exoplanets Detection Using Machine Learning

 This project is designed to help cosmology scientists and researchers save time by automating the detection of exoplanets using machine learning techniques.
-By uploading data, the system automatically builds multiple models, evaluates them, and displays performance metrics — making the research workflow faster and more efficient.
+By uploading data, the system automatically builds multiple models, allow the user to change hyperparameters for the models, evaluates them, and displays performance metrics — making the research workflow faster and more efficient.

 ---